This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 For example:

-If your partner and child are in the UK as your dependants, you are applying to extend your visas together and you have more than 9 months left of your course you would need to show a total of £21,375 for you and your dependants’ living costs (£9,135 for you and £6,120 for each dependant).
-You will also need to show that you have enough money to pay your tuition fees.
+If you, your partner and your child are applying for your your visas together for a course lasting for 12 months, you would need to show a total of £21,375 for you and your dependants’ living costs (£9,135 for you and £6,120 for each dependant).
+You will also need to show that you have enough money to pay your tuition fees on top of this living cost amount.

 You will also have to pay the same application fee and immigration health surcharge to process the dependant visa application, and you should ideally apply all at the same time.
 Besides the financial requirement, there will be some other documents you need - see here for details.